purishd/Entra-id-proofing/README.md

 # Solution

 Build a super simple application that will generate IPC and send it to the user.
-Helpdesk can verify the user by requesting them for the same OTP.
+Helpdesk can verify the user by requesting them for the same IPC.

 Watch the video below to understand the high level flow.